Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 csm docker build
 ```

-After those commands we end up with a docker image `cosmotech/mybrewery_simulator` ready to be used
+After running those commands we end up with a docker image `cosmotech/mybrewery_simulator` ready to be used.

 A simple test can be made with the following command: